Trump proposes Putin-Zelenskyy summit in push to end Ukraine war

 Trump said on Truth Social later that discussions had focused on which security guarantees would be provided by European countries with “coordination” by the US.

-Zelenskyy, who described his meeting with Trump as a “very good conversation,” told a news conference that the guarantees would be “unpacked” by Kyiv’s partners and formalised within the next week to 10 days.
+Zelenskyy said that the guarantees would be “unpacked” by Kyiv’s partners and formalised within the next week to 10 days.

 While Trump has ruled out NATO membership for Ukraine, his special envoy, Witkoff, said on Sunday that Putin was open to a security guarantee resembling the 32-member alliance’s collective defence mandate.